The European Parliament doesn’t want to spread the coronavirus by traveling to France. The French are furious.

 Many members of the European Parliament loathe the monthly journey, which requires 705 lawmakers and thousands of staffers, lobbyists and journalists to travel for at least four hours from Brussels.
 The circus typically arrives Monday afternoons and departs mid-Thursday.
 Trucks shuttle 6,000 plastic trunks of files.
 The operation costs European taxpayers about $130 million a year.

-But French leaders are so attached to it that they are demanding the process carry on even in the middle of raging pandemic, when both Strasbourg and Brussels are viral hotspots.
+But French leaders are so attached to it that they are demanding the process carry on even in the middle of the pandemic, when both Strasbourg and Brussels are viral hotspots.

 French Europe Minister Clément Beaune showed up to Strasbourg on Monday to show solidarity with the city, where restaurants and taxi drivers are taking a hit from the parliamentary absence.
 Some hotels are going broke.